afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 Make sure the battery is properly wired.
 Otherwise, the chip may get damaged.

+The chip requires some time to start reporting meaningful battery levels, especially if you plug a new battery.

 There are, at least, two modules in the market and plenty of cheap clones.

 ### Sparkfun TOL-20680 and clones